-Being Christmas and wanting to stay with the traditional colors of red, green and white with a splash of glitter is what was on my mind.
-So my trip to Dollar Tree now became a challenge to which I readily accepted.
-Leaning towards a Santa type creature the first thing that came to mind was a Santa hat.
-Which was the first thing found!
-Thinking Christmas Gnome, a nose was the next thing on my list.
-Looking around I came across a pack of red medium-sized Christmas balls.
-Some had glitter, some were red and shiny.
-Perfect for my Christmas Gnome nose.
-Thinking outside the box, I wanted my Christmas Gnome to be unique and as special as Christmas morning.
+Since it was Christmas and I wanted to stick with traditional colors, red, green, and white with a splash of glitter is what was on my mind.
+So my trip to Dollar Tree now became a challenge that I readily accepted.
+Leaning towards a Santa type creature, the first thing that came to mind was a Santa hat.
+It happened to be the first thing I found!
+Because I was trying to create a Christmas gnome, a nose was the next thing I needed.
+As I looked around, I came across a pack of red medium-sized Christmas balls.
+Some had glitter and some were red and shiny.
+They were perfect for my Christmas gnome nose.
+I wanted my Christmas gnome to be as unique and special as Christmas morning.

 The Angels Were Singing

 What would be more perfect than a Christmas tree?
-I ran to the aisle with the Dollar Tree Christmas Trees were.
+I ran to the aisle where the Dollar Tree Christmas Trees were.
 The green one is what would work best for the look I was going for.
-I took one out of the box, I wanted my Christmas Tree Gnome to be full and fluffy.
-One wasn’t going to fit that bill no matter how much I fluffed it out.
-So I picked up another and push them together.
-Nope, three would be better.
-Yep, three was a perfect size.
+So, I took one out of the box.
+I wanted my Christmas tree gnome to be full and fluffy.
+However, one wasn’t going to fit that bill, no matter how much I fluffed it out.
+I picked up another and push them together, but that still didn’t work.
+I tried three and that was just right.

 Happy with the results, I placed all three trees in my cart.
-This Christmas Tree Gnome was coming together.
+This Christmas tree gnome was coming together.
 Right next to the trees were these red booties.
-A Shiny red, not my style but I grabbed two thinking maybe I could find something to cover them.
+A shiny red.
+Not my style but I grabbed two thinking maybe I could find something to cover them.
 I found an adorable pair of Christmas socks in the children’s section.
-Perfect to cover up the shiny red boots.
-But would they fit? l excitedly tried one over the boot and to my surprise was a perfect fit.
-My Christmas Tree Gnome now had a pair of cute feet.
-But I wasn’t done yet.
-My Christmas Tree Gnome needed hands.
+They were perfect to cover up the shiny red boots.
+But would they fit? l excitedly tried one over the boot and, to my surprise, it was a perfect fit.
+My Christmas tree gnome now had a pair of cute feet.
+But I wasn’t done yet!
+My Christmas tree gnome needed hands.
 I have seen these adorable red children mittens in the next aisle.
-Perfect hands for my adorable Christmas Tree Gnome.
-Right next to that was a glitter floral pick.
-Which I grabbed also.
+They would be the perfect hands for my adorable Christmas tree gnome.
+Right next to that was a glitter floral pick, which I also grabbed.

 The Plan Was Coming Together

-My Christmas Tree Gnome was finally coming together.
-When I got home I excitedly unpacked my bags.
-Looking forward to creating the perfect Christmas Tree Gnome for my home decor.
+My Christmas tree gnome was finally coming together.
+When I got home, I excitedly unpacked my bags.
+I was looking forward to creating the perfect Christmas tree gnome for my home decor.
 I plugged in my glue gun to get it heated up.
-Starting with the body I removed all three Dollar Tree Christmas trees.
-Fluffing one to the right side, the other to the left side and the final tree fluffing that side to side.
-So it would fit perfectly in the middle.
-Tying it together I used two zip ties.
-One placed at the top approximately 3 inches down, the other closer to the bottom.
-My Christmas Tree Gnome body was now together.
+Starting with the body, I removed all three Dollar Tree Christmas trees.
+Fluffing one to the right side, the other to the left side, and fluffing the final tree from side to side so it would fit perfectly in the middle.
+Tying it together, I used two zip ties: one placed at the top approximately 3 inches down, the other closer to the bottom.
+My Christmas tree gnome’s body was now together.

-My Christmas Tree Gnome was fluffy and perfect.
+My Christmas tree gnome was fluffy and perfect.
 Next, I got my boots out and slipped on the cute Christmas socks I picked out over the boot.
 They were a perfect fit.
-Placing the tree in one boot at a time.
-Removing the center tree bottom.
-I was impressed by how easy this was coming together.
-My little Christmas Tree Gnome finally had cute feet.
+Placing the tree in one boot at a time and removing the center tree bottom, I was impressed by how easily this was coming together.
+My little Christmas tree gnome finally had cute feet.
 The little socks added the perfect pop of color.
 Pulling the Santa hat out next, I slipped it over the tree to where I thought it was a good length.

 Creating The Final Touches

 Fluffing the branches came next.
-Wanting the perfect spot for his cute nose, using my glue gun I dab some hot glue on the top of the ball, normally where the hook would go on it, finding the right spot where a nose should be, holding the ball in place for a few seconds till it felt secure.
-My Christmas Tree Gnome had the perfect cute nose.
+Wanting the perfect spot for his cute nose, I used my glue gun and dabbed some hot glue on the top of the ball.
+I glued it where the hook would go on it, found the right spot where a nose should be, and held the ball in place for a few seconds until it felt secure.
+My Christmas tree gnome had the perfect cute nose.

-My Christmas Tree Gnome was looking so adorable but he needed some hands.
-Using the cute red mittens next, I pinched the end where normally the hands went into.
-Using some red yarn I loosely wrapped some yarn around about three times leaving some extra on both ends.
-Not wanting to tie it quite yet.
-Placing the mitten over a branch to see if it was in the right place where a hand should be.
-Tying a knot with the yarn making sure it was snug and cutting off the extra.
-Then I went to the other side and placed the other mitten where it should be and tied a knot in that also, removing any extra.
+My Christmas tree gnome was looking so adorable, but he needed some hands.
+Using the cute red mittens next, I pinched the end where the hands would normally be and I used some red yarn and loosely wrapped some around about three times leaving some extra on both ends, not wanting to tie it quite yet.
+I placed a mitten over a branch to see if it was in the right place where a hand should be.
+Tying a knot with the yarn, I made sure it was snug and cut off the extra.
+Then, I went to the other side and placed the other mitten where it should be and tied a knot in that also, removing any extra.

-My Christmas Tree Gnome now had hands.
+My Christmas tree gnome now had hands.
 He was adorable.
-I wanted to add some bling, I had some glitter snowflakes that were stickers I placed on his hat and another on his glove.
-I had that glittery floral pick I shoved it in his boot snugly.
-It was a perfect fit and added that extra pop of bling I was going for.
-My sweet little Christmas Tree Gnome was perfect and came together so easily.
+I wanted to add some bling and I had some glitter snowflake stickers that I placed on his hat and another on his glove.
+I had that glittery floral pick and I shoved it in his boot snuggly.
+It is a perfect fit and adds that extra pop of bling I wanted.
+My sweet little Christmas tree gnome was perfect and came together so easily.
 What do you think?
 He’s adorable.